 If your data team lacks the above characteristics, your company falls short of being deemed a data leader.
 Fortunately, there are clear steps you can take that lead from the very bottom to the very top.

 Your data strategy should be built with automation at its heart.
 Setting course on your journey, it’s vital to move away from manual processes for extracting data insights, towards automated ones.
 A buyer’s group can assemble, consisting of decision-makers across the business, to identify a vendor that suits.
 Once integrated, your automated solution will dramatically reduce human error and increase processing efficiency, helping produce insight that you can trust in a fraction of the time.

 But employees still have a crucial role to play.
 They must be educated, introduce data management best practices, and ensure these are followed by the entire marketing department by means of regular training.
 It’s up to department leaders to keep an eye on evolving data management requirements, and filter updates into refresher sessions.
 These measures will empower employees, providing them with the right mix of tools and information to have confidence when dealing with data, allowing them to make better-informed decisions that go some way in boosting the customer experience.

 Attempting to forge a data strategy can at times feel like an endless marathon.
 The pace at which regulations and technology evolve is difficult to keep up with.
-So it pays to have both long and short term goals.
+So, it pays to have both long- and short-term goals.
 Goals must, of course, be flexible, whilst being strict enough to measure progress.
-Long term strategies should be fixed on the horizon, and short-term strategies adjusted in order to arrive there in one piece.
-Perhaps the best place to start is at the bottom.
-Aim to tidy up the data you already have, strip duplicates and run due diligence.
+Long term strategies should be fixed on the horizon, and short-term strategies adjusted to arrive there in one piece.
+The best place to start is at the bottom.
+Aim to tidy up the data you already have, strip duplicates, and run due diligence.

 With a foundation established, data can be confidently managed and analysed, and in time, the ladder climbed towards becoming a data leader.